 The Caoling trail is pretty easy, so you don’t need a lot of technical equipment.
 The most important thing is to wear proper footwear and bring enough water for the day.

 Here is what I would suggest bringing for the day hike:

 - Layer your clothes as the mountain weather is a bit cooler and windier

 - Sunscreen, sunglasses and hat as part of the trail is not shaded by trees

-- Snacks and water for the trail (there is one spot to pick up food near the beginning of the trail and at Fulong Station)
+- Snacks and water for the trail (there is one spot to pick up food at the maintenance and management office and Fulong Station)

 - Bathing suit and towel for the beach